schuch-v/libtorrent-darwin/README.md

 - __iOS__ arm64, x86_64 (iOS 11.0+)
 - __macOS__ x86_64

+### Work arounds

+The latest version of Boost have an [issue](https://trac.macports.org/ticket/60287) on macOS, for now, you can switch `boost/tools/build` to the `develop` branch.
+To be able to compile Boost for `arm64` i had to found a way to prevent `b2` from linking with `-arch armv4t`, because otherwise `ld` would gave the error `ld: unknown/unsupported architecture name for: -arch armv4t`
+So i modified Boost build to accept `arm64` as an `instruction-set`. this is not the prettiest solution because now `b2` add two times the flag `-arch arm64` but hey at least it compiles !
+Just add `arm64` to the list in the file `boost/tools/build/src/tools/features/instruction-set-feature.jam`

 ### How to compile

 Install [`Xcode`](https://apps.apple.com/app/xcode/id497799835).
 Then install `CommandLineTools` (`$ xcode-select --install`).
 Make sure you have succesfully cloned the two submodules, `boost` and `libtorrent`.
-Switch `boost/tools/build` to the branch `develop` because of an [issue](https://trac.macports.org/ticket/60287).
 Finally, run `build_libtorrent.sh`.

-If everything went well you will now find `libtorrent.xcframework` in the current directory.
+If everything went well you will now find `libtorrent.xcframework` in `bin/framework`.

 ### CocoaPods